-14. Each convention obliges parties to put needed legal frameworks in place.
-However, the conventions are generally silent on the specific content of such legislation and, with some exception, there are no procedures in place to assess whether the legal framework is sufficient to meet the aims of the conventions.
-For example:
+Each convention obliges parties to put needed legal frameworks in place.
+However, the conventions are generally silent on the specific content of such legislation and, with some exceptions, there are no procedures in place to assess whether the legal framework is sufficient to meet the aims of the conventions, as the following examples illustrate.

-8 Annex E includes the stated objectives of these and other Multilateral Environmental Agreements.
+4 Annex B includes the stated objectives of these and other multilateral environmental agreements.